reichertc2/city-explorer/README.md

 * Finish time: 2200
 * Actual time needed to complete: 1 hour 20 minutes
 1. Name of feature: Map: As a user, I want to see a map of the city so that I can see the layout of the area I want to explore.
 * Estimate of time needed to complete: 1 hour
 * Start time: 2220
 * Finish time: 2230
+* Actual time needed to complete:  30 minutes
+1. Name of feature: Errors inclusion
+* Estimate of time needed to complete: 1 hour
+* Start time: 2020
+* Finish time: 2130
+* Actual time needed to complete:  90 minutes
+1. Name of feature: Tie in to back end with weather JSON file
+* Estimate of time needed to complete: 1 hour
+* Start time: 2100
+* Finish time: 2230
+* Actual time needed to complete:  2 hours
+1. Name of feature: Clear error functionality
+* Estimate of time needed to complete: 1 hour
+* Start time: 2220
+* Finish time: 2230